dillon-courts/backstage-demo/README.md

 - Template
 - User

-This repo comes with the group `cool-kids` and the default `Node.js` template.
+This repo will be mostly empty except for the default `Node.js` template.
 We will add other entities throughout the workshop.

 #### APIs
 There won't be anything here yet.